Adyen/adyen-commercetools/notification/docs/DevelopmentGuide.md

 LOG_LEVEL | bunyan log level (`trace`, `debug`, `info`, `warn`, `error`, `fatal`)| NO | `info` PORT | port on which the application will run | NO | 443

-After setting all variables, execute command `npm run start` to run the module.
+Don't forget to provide all required environment variables After setting all variables, execute command `npm run start` to run the module.

 ## Run Tests

-There are 2 different types of tests.
-Don't forget to provide all required environmental variables:
+1. Execute `npm run unit-test` to run [Unit tests](../test/unit)
-1. [Unit tests](../test/unit) - these tests are mocking all external communications.
+1. Execute `npm run integration-test` to run [Integration tests](../test/integration) (all required environment variables must be set)
-1. [Integration tests](../test/integration) - these tests interacts with real 3rd party systems.
+1. Execute `npm run test` to run all tests

 To run all tests execute